-The SYASL monthly Legislative Update in attached to this staff report for review.
+The Consultant's monthly Legislative Update is attached to this staff report for review.
 The Legislative Committee will review and possibly vote on some bills, including those listed.
-There are eight bills for the Legislative Committee to review and possibly take positions on at its meeting.
+There are four bills for the Legislative Committee to review and possibly take positions on at its meeting.